Bayesian Neural Network Priors Revisited: Abstract

 \section{Abstract}

 Isotropic Gaussian priors are the \emph{de facto} standard for modern Bayesian neural network inference.
 However, it is unclear whether these priors accurately reflect our true beliefs about the weight distributions or give optimal performance.
-To find better priors, we study summary statistics of neural network weights in networks trained using SGD.
-We find that convolutional neural network (CNN) weights display strong spatial correlations, while fully connected networks (FCNNs) display heavy-tailed weight distributions.
-Building these observations into priors leads to improved performance on a variety of image classification datasets.
+To find better priors, we study summary statistics of neural network weights in networks trained using stochastic gradient descent (SGD).
+We find that convolutional neural network (CNN) and ResNet weights display strong spatial correlations, while fully connected networks (FCNNs) display heavy-tailed weight distributions.
+We show that building these observations into priors can lead to improved performance on a variety of image classification datasets.
 Surprisingly, these priors mitigate the cold posterior effect in FCNNs, but slightly increase the cold posterior effect in ResNets.